All articles

 In a media landscape increasingly shaped by algorithms, niche audiences, and constant fragmentation, the definition of winning has changed.
 For communications leaders, success is becoming less about reach for reach’s sake and more about building trust that compounds over time.
 Instead of trying to show up everywhere, the smarter move is often to show up intentionally, choosing focus over ubiquity and authority over fleeting attention.
 What’s emerging is a more disciplined approach to presence, grounded in cultural awareness and long-term credibility rather than chasing every trending moment.

-Navigating this shift is Marie Bernadeau, Public Relations Consultant at PRovocateur Group, a firm that supports brands across industries including beauty, food and beverage, tech, and retail.
-A brand and marketing veteran with over a decade of experience, Bernadeau has led high-impact programs for globally recognized companies like Target and P&G, including co-leading a Super Bowl campaign for Downy.
-As a self-described "multicultural and Gen-Z whisperer," she has a front-row seat to where corporate messaging succeeds and fails.
+Navigating this shift is Marie Bernadeau, Public Relations Consultant at PRovocateur Group, a boutique consultancy that helps brands, organizations, artists and founders find the nexus between culture and narratives to inspire, influence, and build authentic communities.
+A brand and marketing veteran with over a decade of experience, Bernadeau has led and supported high-impact integrated campaigns and programming for globally recognized companies like Target, Foot Locker, and P&G, including co-leading a Super Bowl campaign for Downy that activated an integrated strategy of earned media, influencer, and social sharing.
+As a multi-hyphenate force and self-described multicultural whisperer, she has a front-row seat to where corporate messaging succeeds and fails.

 "Reputation is a long game.
-You don’t build trust in one press release.
-It takes consistency, credibility, and showing up with intention in the places where you actually belong," says Bernadeau.
+You don’t build trust with one announcement or activation.
+It takes earned credibility, a distinctive voice, consistent community-building, and a deep understanding of consumer and stakeholder insights that consider audience nuances for storytelling and prove your team is creating outside the corporate, centered on real people.
+We call it 'touching grass,'" says Bernadeau.
 That thinking runs counter to the "sea of sameness" that often defines crowded industries.
 She believes brands have to stop playing follow-the-leader and start contributing something meaningful.
 As AI makes it easier than ever to flood the market with content, distinctiveness, not volume, becomes the advantage.

 The caution trap: The "sameness" effect doesn’t happen by accident.
 It comes from an industry that’s been trained to protect brands first and take risks second.
 Bernadeau believes that instinct, while understandable, holds leaders back.
 "There's nothing wrong with being contrarian, but most leaders default to playing it safe," she explains.
 "As communicators, our instinct is to be cautious.
-We're trained to understand how things will land with different stakeholders."
+We’re trained to read the room and consider how messaging tied to a campaign or an initiative will land with different stakeholders.
+But there’s value in having a strong point of view that feels owned and slightly risky.
+Being contrarian can be powerful, if it’s intentional, informed, and strategic."

 Break from the herd: Bernadeau encourages leaders to embrace thoughtful contrarianism and to resist the pressure to show up on every platform simply because others are there.
 She often advises clients that strategic restraint, or choosing the right channels rather than all channels, is what creates differentiation.
 "Standing out is about adding new value to the conversation.
 When you just stay on script and say what all your competitors are saying, you aren't adding anything.
 That is your opportunity to break from the herd."